Dog owners and trainers use a variety of different tools to help teach and train four-footers, including various

 We’ve written extensively about these types of collars, so be sure to take a gander at our training collar article if you are interested in them.

-Citronella collars (which we’ve also covered before) are another type of training collar that many owners like to use.
+Citronella dog collars are another type of training collar that many owners like to use.

 Instead of delivering a small shock or squeezing your dog’s neck, a citronella spray collar delivers a whiff of citronella spray toward your dog’s face when he barks, yanks on the leash or displays some other undesirable behavior.